Salut Mere et Pere! Commet va tu?

 when I got here, but that one is pretty week because

 he doesn´t come to church.
+But actually, last week, like my

 second day here, a man started talking to use